 Three Round KO

 This format ensures that everyone will always be playing for something meaningful throughout the evening – championship points and (optionally) pool money.
-It will be played on all but the first Tuesday of each month.
+It will be played on all but the first and fifth Tuesdays of each month.

 In addition players will be able to arrive late and play in at least some of the knock outs.

 Players can also leave early (without disrupting the competition) if they feel that their luck is not too good that evening.

 The evening will start at 19.30 with players being drawn at random into 8 player 5 point KO groups.

 If the final group is incomplete it will be filled up by early losers and late arrivals.

 Once the final 5 point KO group is full, losers and latecomers can play in 8 player 3 point KOs up until 21.10.

 After 21.10, when the final three point KO group is full, players may enter 8 player 1 point KOs up until 22.10 when no more KO groups will be started.

 In all groups there will be optional prize pools (£3 for 5 point, £2 for 3 point and £1 for 1 point).